 Targeted Enforcement Areas

 The USAO, Middle District of Florida has identified the cities of Fort Myers, Tampa, and Jacksonville as their targeted enforcement areas.
+A new area of focus to consider this year is Orlando and Ocala.

 Middle District Goals